UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/templates/feedback_template.md

 * In the Feedback template editor you can set -----

-* The changed made to the feedback template will be updated automatically
+* The changes made to the feedback template will be updated automatically

 _____________________________________________________________________________________________________